jeffan18/terraform-azure-reference/README.md

-# Deploy a two-tier refence application in 3 environment using Azure DevOps Pipeline and Terraform code
+# Deploy a two-tier reference application in 3 environments using Azure DevOps Pipeline and Terraform code

 ## Architecture Design